 All that’s left is to bake the muffins and let them cool before serving or storing in an airtight container in the fridge for up to five days.
 These muffins can also be stored in the freezer for up to six months.

-For another delicious muffin recipe, try these paleo lemon poppy seed muffins.
+For another delicious muffin recipe, try these lemon and poppy seed muffins.
 They’re easy to make, refined sugar free, and grain free.

-Or try these paleo sweet potato muffins.
+Or try these grain free, dairy free sweet potato muffins.
 They’re nutritious enough to eat for breakfast but taste like dessert.

 Gluten Free Carrot Cake Muffins